learnbyexample/learn_gnused/gnu_sed.md

 light orange
 blue delight

-# no output on terminal as -i option is used
+# no output on terminal as the -i option is used
 # space is NOT allowed between -i and the extension
 $ sed -i.bkp 's/blue/green/' colors.txt
 # output from sed is written back to 'colors.txt'